 5.3.4.1 Procedures

-The following procedures are followed by the Media Session Handler to request Network Assistance from one of the Media AF instances listed in the serverAddresses property of the Network Assistance Configuration which is part of the Service Access Information that is either retrieved from the Media AF using the operation specified in clause 5.3.2.3 or else supplied via reference point M6.
+The following procedures are followed by the Media Session Handler or Media AS (whichever is acting as Network Assistance invoker) to request Network Assistance from one of the Media AF instances listed in the serverAddresses property of the Network Assistance Configuration which is part of the Service Access Information that is either retrieved from the Media AF using the operation specified in clause 5.3.2.3 or else supplied via reference point M6.

-1. The Media Client first creates a Network Assistance Session with its chosen Media AF instance.
+1. The Network Asisstance invoker first creates a Network Assistance Session with its chosen Media AF instance.
 It provides information that will later be used by the Media AF to request a particular network QoS to be applied by the PCF to one or more application data flows, and to recommend a bit rate to the Media Client.
 The Media AF assigns a resource identifier to the Network Assistance Session at the point of creation.
 This procedure is further specified in clause 5.3.4.2.

-2. The Network Assistance Session resource may be retrieved by the Media Session Handler using the procedure specified in clause 5.3.4.3.
+2. The Network Assistance Session resource may be retrieved by the Network Assistance invoker using the procedure specified in clause 5.3.4.3.

-3. At any time after the Network Assistance Session resource is created, the Media Session Handler may use the Network Assistance Session resource identifier to explicitly request a bit rate recommendation by invoking a remote procedure call provided for this purpose by the Media AF.
+3. At any time after the Network Assistance Session resource is created, the Network Assistance invoker may use the Network Assistance Session resource identifier to explicitly request a bit rate recommendation by invoking a remote procedure call provided for this purpose by the Media AF.
 This procedure is further specified in clause 5.3.4.4.

-4. Using the Network Assistance Session resource identifier, the Media Session Handler may also request a delivery boost to be provided by the 5G System at any time by invoking a remote procedure call provided for this purpose by the Media AF.
+4. Using the Network Assistance Session resource identifier, the Network Assistance invoker may also request a delivery boost to be provided by the 5G System at any time by invoking a remote procedure call provided for this purpose by the Media AF.
 This procedure is further specified in clause 5.3.4.5.

-5. The information provided when first creating a Network Assistance Session may be modified subsequently by the Media Session Handler using the session modification operation specified in clause 5.3.4.6.
+5. The information provided when first creating a Network Assistance Session may be modified subsequently by the Network Assistance invoker using the session modification operation specified in clause 5.3.4.6.

-6. In order to terminate a Network Assistance Session, the Media Session Handler destroys the Network Assistance Session resource using the procedure specified in clause 5.3.4.7.
+6. In order to terminate a Network Assistance Session, the Network Assistance invoker destroys the Network Assistance Session resource using the procedure specified in clause 5.3.4.7.

 Details of the APIs supporting these procedures at reference point M5 are specified in clause 9.4.